Patient Grateful to Be Alive

 In June of 2019, Daugherty had her gallbladder removed.

 “I was desperate to be well again so I took the opportunity,” Daugherty said.
-“I felt well for a few days afterwards.
+“I felt well for a few days afterward.
 My symptoms soon returned, however, and I was back to square one and feeling hopeless.
 I had now lost about 35 pounds and was terrified.
 Something was very, very wrong and nobody could help me.
 I was slowly dying and nobody knew it.”

 On July 10, 2019, Daugherty began vomiting worse than ever and experiencing chills and a fever.
 When the vomiting ceased and she stood up to walk, her left leg went out from under her and she felt dizzy.
-Her entire left side of her body was numb and tingly.
+The entire left side of her body was numb and tingly.
 Her boyfriend called 911 and she came to the Emergency Department.
 A stroke was ruled out, but she was found to have hyponatremia, hypochloremia, and an abnormal ECG.
 Her sodium and blood pressure were low, but they couldn’t find the cause and suggested it may be due to gastroenteritis.
 Once her sodium levels were brought up to normal the next day, she was released.

 On July 26, 2019, Daugherty woke up and her left arm was numb so 911 was called again.
 Her sodium was taken back down to life-threatening levels and her blood pressure dipped even lower than usual.
 This time Dr. Cody was Daugherty’s doctor and ordered a cortisol check with labs.